Pickpocket Repellent Ingredient #6 - Watch the watchers

-Here we refer to Gibbs's Rule #35, ‘Always Watch the Watchers.’
-Gibbs is a cop, and his rule applies to people who are watching the scene of the crime.
-The criminal often comes back, and exhibits telltale signs that they don’t fit in among those who are simply curious.
+Here we refer to Leroy Jethro Gibbs's Rule #35, "Always Watch the Watchers."
+The criminal often exhibits telltale signs that they don’t fit in among those who are simply curious.

 Our variation of his rule applies to people who are watching the scene of the future crime.
-We want you to see them, identify them as possible thieves, and (casually) look them in the eye.
+We want you to identify possible thieves, and (casually) look them in the eye.
 Once they know you’ve marked them, their natural reaction will be to stay away.
-And keeping them away is, after all, the purpose of our pickpocket repellent.
-Not to have them fail when they try to pick your pocket, but to deter any attempt before it happens.

 To apply Ingredient #6, you’ll need a trowel and a wet rag … oh wait, that’s for applying grout.
-For Ingredient #6, all you need is to overcome the tunnel vision that people tend to adopt in crowds.
+For Ingredient #6, all you need is to overcome the tunnel vision that people adopt in crowds.
 For example, when in a crowd, you ‘see’ all the people in much the same way that you ‘see’ the table while eating your sandwich.
 It’s there, but you’ve tuned it out.
-Think about anything you may be doing … riding public transit, walking anywhere, watching a street performer, etc. Your focus is narrow.
-The crowd is there but the details are tuned out.

-To apply Ingredient #6, just turn on the people watching switch, and leave it on at all times.
+To apply Ingredient #6, just turn on the people watching switch.
 Look around.
 Look at individuals.
 Enjoy watching them.
 But also make a game of it, to see if you can tell who is behaving ‘normally’ and who is a filch (or, as per our definition in Ingredient #5, a member of a filch).